-Written by Stephen Campbell from Grobo, a smart indoor gardening system that grows fresh food and medicine for you.
+Written by Stephen Campbell from Grobo, a smart hydroponic grow box that grows fresh food and medicine for you.
 Click here to learn more about Grobo.

 This is serious.
 Our relationship has changed dramatically over the years.
 Not only in the way I consume you, but in the way I view you.
 What started innocently enough 28 years ago has grown into not only a passion, but a profession.